loki52501/site_testing/content/about.md

 - **Mission-critical ML** where reliability matters as much as accuracy

-### 3. Quant-leaning Backup Path

-As a secondary trajectory, I am exploring:

-- **Low-latency systems & networking**
-- **Probability / statistics / expected value** problems
-- Architectures used by **trading firms and exchanges** (market data, order matching, risk systems)

-This is not a hobby; it is a deliberate hedge in case the best-fit opportunities arise in **quant / trading infrastructure** rather than “traditional” tech.

 ## How I work

 - **Plan-driven:** I follow a written, time-bounded roadmap instead of jumping randomly between topics.
 - **Project-first:** I anchor learning in **concrete projects** (e.g., ThreatLens, static site generator) rather than pure theory.
 - **Feedback-seeking:** I iterate based on feedback from instructors, peers, and real interview-style problems.

-## What I want next

-I am looking for opportunities where I can:

-- Work on **training, serving, or data platforms for ML**
-- Contribute to systems that require **performance + reliability**
-- Use my **security background** to improve robustness and safety of ML-powered products

-If that sounds like your team, please see my Projects and reach out.